buildplan/container-monitor/README.md

 #### 1\.
 Get the Project Files

-Download the main script and the new, simplified YAML configuration file.
+Download the main script and the YAML configuration file.

 ```bash
 # Download the main script